(Last updated on: 28/05/2022)

 One star hotels

 One star hotels offer no frills.
-They are very basic and there often isn’t much offered other than a place to sleep.
+These are very basic types of hotels and there often isn’t much offered other than a place to sleep.
 I have slept in a hammock in a shared room, a shed and many multi-bed dormitories that have all been labelled as one star.

 Two star hotels